 Thailand is seen by many Australians as a dream holiday destination, with the country attracting some of the highest number of Australian tourists each year – over 380,000 Australian’s holidayed in

-Japanese encephalitis (or JE) is spread by the bite of an infected mosquito.
+Japanese encephalitis (JE) is spread to humans by the bite of an infected mosquito.
 The disease cannot be spread from person to person.

 Transmission of JE mainly occurs in rural, agricultural areas of Southeast Asia where standing water is used for rice production and flooding irrigation.
 In some areas of Asia, these conditions can occur near urban centres.